SimoSultan/ca-assignments/t2a1/README.md

 ## Q12:

-The 2 sorting algorithms I wised to to investigate are:
+The 2 sorting algorithms I wish to investigate are **Bubble Sort** and **Merge Sort**.
-- bubble sort, and
-- merge sort

-First I would like to showcase how Big O works.
-As can be seen in the graph below we have 5 different graphs.
-On our X Axis we have the number of pieces of data (n), and on the Y axis we have time (t).
-As can be seen by the first graph closest to the X axis.
-No matter how many pieces of data we have, our time does not increase, however on the graph closest to the Y axis, we have a graph O(n²) where as our data increases, our time increases exponentially.
-Where the former is very efficient and *ideal*, and the latter being very inefficient, ideally trying to *avoid* this method.
+First let's talk about how Big O works.
+As can be seen in the Comparison graph below we have 5 different graphs, and on our X Axis we have the number of pieces of data (n), and on the Y axis we have time (t).
+Seen in first graph closest to the X axis O(1), no matter how many pieces of data we have, our time does not increase.
+However, on the graph closest to the Y axis O(n², as our data increases, our time increases exponentially.
+Where the former is very efficient and *ideal*, and the latter being very inefficient, ideally a method we should try to *avoid*.

-![Big O Comparison Graph](img/bigO_comparison_graphs.jpg) [1]
+![Big O Comparison Graph](img/bigO_comparison_graphs.jpg) [1] Figure above: *Big O Comparison Graph*.

-![Big O Sorting Algorithms](img/sorting_algorithms_bigO.jpg) [1]
+![Big O Sorting Algorithms](img/sorting_algorithms_bigO.jpg) [1] Figure above: *Big O in regards to Sorting algorithms*.

 Above we can see different types of sorting algorithms in regards to their space and time complexity.
 The 2 algorithms I have chosen are Bubble Sort and Merge Sort, due to the nature of how they scale.
 In the picture below, it shows how quickly time increases when the size of our data pool increases.

-![Big O Sorting Algorithms](img/sorting_algorithms_growth_rate_bigO.jpg) [1]
+![Big O Sorting Algorithms](img/sorting_algorithms_growth_rate_bigO.jpg) Figure above: *Time growth rates in regards to Big O and number of iterations.*.

 ### Bubble Sort
 So a little about Bubble Sort.
 This algorithm uses a double *'for loop'* to iterate through the input array, and constantly compares and swaps adjacent elements if they are out of order.
 The outer *'for loop'*  makes sure that there is at least one pass through the inner loop per element, where the inner *'for loop'*  does all the swapping.